josmar-crwdstffng/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

 **Note:**
 Each variable has a `TEST_` prefixed counterpart, which is used for testing purposes.
-In most cases you don't need to specify values for those.
+In most cases you do not need to specify values for those.

 - `AIO_ARTIFACT_PATH`:
   The path used to identify the AIO build artifact on the CircleCI servers.
 This should be equal to